SantiagoUriarte/Python-practice/README.md

    Python program that utilized the OMD API to give move infromation given a movie title and it's release date.

 1. WeatherInfoGUI.py -created 2016 <br />
-   <br />Python program that the utilizes OpenWeater API To give weather information based on country/zipcode/city.
+   Python program that the utilizes OpenWeater API To give weather information based on country/zipcode/city.